Billing and Limits

 Pick based on what your workload actually needs.
 The cheapest plan that fits is the right one — but if you guess wrong upward (over-provisioned) you waste money, and if you guess wrong downward (under-provisioned) you wake up at 3am.

-See Add-on Plans for the full plan catalog.
+See Add-on Plans for the full plan catalog and Sandbox Billing for sandbox runtime and storage billing.

 - match plans to workload, not to the price ladder